AleDenshi/comfy.guide/content/server/smtpd-email.md

 ```sh
 smtpctl encrypt <password>
 ```

-It's not actually encrypted, just salted and hashed.
+The password is not actually encrypted, just salted and hashed.
 Essentially it jumbles up the password so that it can't be read, only checked against.

 ### Rspamd